 - implement cleaning in line with Department of Education advice

-- Communication tools for the 2020/21 school year will be text message and email.
+- Communication tools for the 2020/21 school year will be email, Aladdin and the schools landline.
 Please ensure that the school is provided with up to date numbers and email accounts which are active and checked regularly.
+Your families details can be updated via the Aladdin App.

 - Induction Training will be completed by all staff employed by the Board of Management.
 Training is provided online by the Department of Education.

-- A Return to Work Form (RTW) will be completed and returned by all staff 3 days prior to returning to work.
+- A Return to Work Form (RTW) will be completed and returned prior to returning to work.

 - The Department have criteria and procedures in place for staff and pupils who are very high risk and extremely vulnerable.